zeptonaut/zeptonaut.github.io/_posts/2015-7-1-personal-constitution.md

 He encourages readers to actually write these things down as a sort of personal constitution, review that consitution regularly, and curate it over time.

-Here's what my first attempt looks like (with some points unabashedly borrowed from Rolfe Kerr's personal creed):
+Here's what my first attempt looks like (with some points unabashedly borrowed from Rolfe Kerr's personal creed in the book):

   - Succeed at home first.
   - Seek and merit divine help.